Skip to main content

 To complete this task:

 1. In the FLAWS IN MY CODE view, select a flaw.
-The source file that contains the flaw opens in a tab and the line of code where the flaw exists is underlined red.
+The source file that contains the flaw opens in a tab and the line of code where the flaw exists is underlined in red.

-2. To ignore a flaw, in the source file, hover over a line of code with a red underline.
+2. In the source file, hover over a line of code with a red underline.

-3. Select Quick Fix > Ignore this finding on a CWE.
-If the line of code contains more than one flaw, the menu lists multiple CWEs.
+3. To ignore a flaw, select Quick Fix > Ignore this finding on a CWE.
+If the line of code contains multiple flaws, the menu lists multiple CWEs.
+The flaw moves to the Ignored flaws section at the bottom of the FLAWS IN MY CODE view and is no longer visible in the source file.
 You can also access the Quick Fix options from Show Code Actions vscode-show-code-actions-icon.png.
-The flaw moves to the Ignored flaws section at the bottom of the view.

 4. To unignore a flaw, at the bottom of the FLAWS IN MY CODE view, expand Ignored flaws.
 Then, locate a flaw and select Unignore flaw ide-unignore-flaw-icon.png.
 The flaw moves out of the Ignored flaws list and is visible in the source file.